 Additional Trainings Offered:

 Extended Trip Planning – This is a required course for Leaders taking their Troops on trips over 72 hours and/or international trips.
 You will learn the requirements for extended trip travel, insurance, finances and forms.
 You’ll gain from the experience of seasoned Girl Scout travelers, and receive valuable tips on planning “big” trips with your girls.
-Each course is held upon request; contact Michelle Loyd, Leadership Development Supervisor at (800) 490-8653 ext.
-200 or MLoyd@girlscoutsccs.org for an appointment.
+Each course is held upon request; Contact Tania Kasparian, Operations Administrative Assistant Tania Kasparian at firstname.lastname@example.org or (800) 490-8653 ext.
+121 for more information.

 Facilitating Adult Learning – Facilitators are vital to our Girl Scouts of Central California South volunteers.
 They provide the necessary learning sessions and support to our adults by offering basic and enrichment courses throughout the Council jurisdiction.
 Volunteers attending one of these sessions will gain an understanding of how adults learn and the opportunity to practice facilitation techniques, as well as the basics of delivering and evaluating learning opportunities for adults.
 Hands-on activities and instruction guides are provided.
 Participants will be asked to complete an interview with the Leadership Development Supervisor and complete a pre-course needs assessment before attending their selected session.

 Capacity: Minimum 5/Maximum 20

 Event Planning Are you planning events and activities for your Service Unit or Council?
 This class is required for volunteers running events where the person is responsible for the planning and implementation of the event and for the well-being of the participants.
 Learn the logistics of planning, promoting, delivering and evaluating an event, as well as effective techniques for recruiting and working with a committee.
 It is STRONGLY recommended that more than one person from each Service Unit be trained.
 This course replaces Safety Management and Day Camp Director Training.